Kris-B/nanoGALLERY/README.md

 nanoGALLERY - jQuery plugin
 ===========

 Really easy to implement and powerful jQuery plugin to display image galleries.
 Mobile-friendly and responsive.
 Support custom themes.
-Display also album and images stored in Flickr or Google+/Picasa.
+Display albums and images stored in Flickr or Google+/Picasa.

 Demonstration
 -------------